planetclegg/planetclegg.github.io/crypto-notes3.md

 SHA-1 replaced MD5, which was found to have a vulnerability SHA-256 has generally replaced SHA-1, and will probably be superseded by something else eventually.

 what makes a hashing algorithm a "cryptographically secure hashing algorithm" (aka Secure Hash Algorithm) is that it is considered *very* difficult to easily produce a "hash collision".
-A collision is where you find two files that are different, but still produce the same hash. if an attacker could do generate hash collisions easily, it breaks things like signing.  how resistant a hashing algorithm is to collision attacks is partly the output length (longer the better), and partly the internal algorithm of how it munges all the bits together from a file to produce the hash.
+A collision is where you find two files that are different, but still produce the same hash. if an attacker could do generate hash collisions easily, it breaks things like signing.  how resistant a hashing algorithm is to collision attacks is partly the output length (longer the better), and partly the internal algorithm of how it munges and tumbles all the bits together from a file to produce the hash for that file.